Skip to content

 A good speed test looks beyond how long the page takes to load.
 Three moments matter: how quickly the first visible part appears, how quickly the largest element (usually the hero image or main heading) renders, and how quickly the page responds once you click or scroll.
 Visual stability counts too: if the layout jumps around while loading, the site feels slow and you misclick.

 These moments are standardised in the Core Web Vitals: LCP, INP and CLS.
-If you know those three values, you almost always know where the problem is.
+Google explains the thresholds on web.dev.
+If you know those three values, you almost always know where the problem is: heavy media, too much JavaScript, or a layout that loads without reserved space.

 Test under realistic conditions